ASTR 1210 (O'Connell) Study Guide

 - Extends the observable EM wavelength range to regions where

 the eye is not sensitive

-- Large formats (up to 20-in square for astronomy)
+- Large formats are possible (up to 20-in square for astronomy)

 - Nonlinear, nonuniform response makes determination of incident